How Log-Barrier Helps Exploration in Policy Optimization: Convergence of

-In this section, we discuss the convergence of the \texttt{LB-SGB} algorithm.
+In this section, we discuss the convergence of the \lbsgb algorithm.
 Based on the properties presented in Section~\ref{sec:lb_sgb}, we show the general convergence results under the same assumptions of \citet{mei2024bandit}.
-Then, we prove that, through an appropriate selection of the learning rate $\alpha$ and the barrier parameter $\eta$, the \texttt{LB-SGB} algorithm guarantees that $\pi_{\bt_t}(a^*)$ is bounded away from zero.
-Building upon this guarantee, we derive the worst-case iteration complexity.
-The proofs for all the results presented in this section can be found in Appendix~\ref{apx:proofs}.

-Before stating the convergence results, we begin by establishing the stochastic properties of the \texttt{LB-SGB} gradient estimator.
-Following the framework proposed by \citet{mei2024bandit} for \texttt{SGB}, we show that the second moment of the stochastic gradient is (partially) controlled by the norm of the true gradient.
+Then, we derive the worst-case sample complexity of \lbsgb without the assumption on $\pi_{\bt_t}(a^*)$.
+Before stating the convergence results, we begin by establishing the stochastic properties of the \lbsgb gradient estimator.
+We start showing that the second moment of the stochastic gradient is (partially) controlled by the norm of the true gradient.
 This result allows us to provide convergence guarantees with constant learning rates.

-\begin{restatable}[Self-bounding Property]{lemma}{strongGrowth} Under Assumption \ref{asm:no_ties_r}, for all $t \geq 1$, the stochastic gradient estimator of $\barrierT$ satisfies:
+\begin{restatable}[Self-bounding Property]{lemma}{strongGrowth} Under Assumption \ref{asm:no_ties_r}, for all $t \geq 1$, almost surely, the stochastic gradient estimator of $\barrierT$ satisfies: